 The funnel is usually divided into three stages.
 The top of the funnel is the broadest stage that includes anyone who comes across your brand.
 Yet only the ones who are interested in engaging more with your brand move down the funnel towards conversion.

 Your role is to fuel your page visitors’ interest and optimize their journey as much as possible, so the right leads are attracted and nurtured down the funnel until they make a purchase.
 The concept of a funnel can be copied to your outbound outreach too.
-Keep reading to find out how to create a cold email sales funnel in three steps.
+Keep reading to find out how to create a cold email sales funnel in Woodpecker in three steps.

 STEP #1 Search for prospects who match your ICP